 What will be the outcome of this consultation?This is the first in a series of proposed amendments to the Act.
 Your submission will help inform amendments to improve administrative and reporting processes for airports.

-The Australian Government is reviewing 6 legislative instruments under the Airports Act 1996 due to sunset on 1 April 2024.
+The Australian Government is reviewing the legislative instruments under the Airports Act 1996 due to sunset on 1 April 2024 and 1 April 2025.
 The review presents an opportunity to examine the regulations thematically and modernise the current framework to reduce regulatory burden on the airports and related stakeholders, particularly as the sector adapts to the impacts of COVID-19.

 - Airports (Building Control) Regulations 1996